 06. Thou shalt not scrimp on legibility

 Unless you’re a calligrapher, there’s no reason whatsoever to use a script font on your business card.
 It may look fancy but if it can’t be taken in at a glance you’ve just negated the point of your card.
 Our advice?
 For your details use a clean, sans-serif typeface.
 But not Arial, please.
 (That said, a well-chosen serif will also look fantastic.)

 In summary, just make sure your name and contact details are clearly displayed.
 And keep your main text above 8pt.
 Looking for inspiration on which fonts to choose?
-Take a look at our roundup of perfect type pairings.
+Take a look at our roundup of free fonts or perfect type pairings.

 07. Thou shalt not gimmick (unless it’s a really good one)

 It’s very tempting to give your business card a gimmick – and if it’s a good one that suits your business, it can be a good way to stand out.
 Many illustrators and designers over the years have used different materials to great effect – metal, plastic, you name it.
 But – and it's a big but – don’t push it too far.

 A business card is designed to put in a wallet, purse or pocket – so an odd shape could make it hard to store and ultimately cause it to be discarded.
 Your card should make people raise their eyebrows, in a good way.

 08. Thou shalt not overcomplicate

 Go back to commandment five – where we preach about you reinforcing your brand.
 Oh, and go back to commandment four as well, where we tell you not to design for everyone.
 This commandment kind of combines the two – you need to be very careful not to influence your clients into thinking you only work in a certain style by the graphics and typography you use on your card.

 If in any doubt at all when going to meet prospective clients, keep your card very simple, with your mark on one side, your contact details on the other, and perhaps a special finish such as an emboss or spot varnish.

 09. Thou shalt not go budget